Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/ring_ct.md

 ## Definitions

 OutPK:
-A pedersen commitment to the output amount.
+A Pedersen commitment to the output amount.

 Pseudo-outs:
-A pedersen commitment to the true spends amount with a different mask, such that the sum of the pseudo-outs is the same as the sum of the outPKs + fee * H.
+A Pedersen commitment to the true spends amount with a different mask, such that the sum of the pseudo-outs is the same as the sum of the outPKs + fee * H.

 ## Index